coolshellx/articles/README.md

 `01-This.Is.An.Article.File.Name.Example.md`

 - `01-` is the sequence number used to sort the articles.
-- Every world start with upcase and seprated by `.`
+- Every wold starts with uppercase and separated by `.`